Battle of Dien Bien Phu: Political ramifications

 The Geneva Conference opened on 8 May 1954, the day after the surrender of the garrison.
-The resulting agreement in July partitioned Vietnam into two zones: communist North Vietnam and the State of Vietnam, which opposed the agreement, to the south.
+The resulting agreement in July partitioned Vietnam into two zones: communist North Vietnam and the State of Vietnam, which gained full independence from France on 4 June and opposed the agreement, to the south.
 The partition was supposed to be temporary, and the two zones were meant to be reunited through national elections in 1956, which were never held.
 The last French forces withdrew from Vietnam in 1956.

 General Georges Catroux presided over a commission of inquiry into the defeat.
 The commission's final report ("Rapport concernant la conduite des opérations en Indochine sous la direction du général Navarre") concluded:

 The fall of Dien Bien Phu, in a strictly military perspective, represented a very serious failure but one that in the immediate, that is to say, spring of 1954, did not upset the balance of forces present in Indochina.
 It only assumed the aspect of a definitive defeat of our forces by reason of its profound psychological effects on French public opinion, which, tired of a war that was unpopular and seemingly without end, demanded in a way that it be ended.

 The event itself was in fact, both in terms of public opinion and of the military conduct of the war and operations, merely the end result of a long process of degradation of a faraway enterprise which, not having the assent of the nation, could not receive from the authorities the energetic impulse, and the size and continuity of efforts required for success.

-If, therefore, one wishes to establish objectively the responsibilities incurred in the final phase of the Indochina war one would have to examine its origins and evoke the acts and decisions of the various governments in power, that is to say their war policies, as well as the ways in which these policies were translated by the military commanders into operations.
+If, therefore, one wishes to establish objectively the responsibilities incurred in the final phase of the Indochina war one would have to examine its origins and evoke the acts and decisions of the various governments in power, that is to say their war policies, as well as the ways in which these policies were translated by the military commanders into operations.Outside of Indochina, the political significance of the battle was far-reaching, as news of the French defeat rapidly spread throughout the remainder of its colonies.
+The Algerian National Liberation Front viewed it as an epoch-changing moment, with Ferhat Abbas, post-colonial Algeria's first president, declaring:Dien Bien Phu was more than just a military victory.
+This battle is a symbol.
+It's the "Valmy" of the colonized peoples.
+It's the affirmation of the Asian and the African vis-à-vis the European.
+It is the confirmation of the universality of human rights.
+At Dien Bien Phu, the French lost the only source of "legitimation" on which their presence turned, that is the right of the strongest [to rule the weakest].